 As an Army dental officer, CPT Daw received training in advanced trauma life support (ATLS) and advanced cardiac life support (ACLS) at Walter Reed Army Hospital.
 Further, COL Maddox recommended him for attachment to the Second Combat Support Hospital, Fort Benning, GA, for oral surgical augmentation provided during the annual military maneuvers REFORGER.
 The combat support hospital supported the deployment of the First Infantry Division and the 82d Airborne Division's mobilization to Fulda Gap in defense of an armored attack from the former Soviet Union and their Warsaw Pact allies.
-There, he was part of a CSH staff that included a physician's assistant and a certified respiratory nurse anesthetist, as well as medical officers providing triage and stabilization of injuries sustained in this exercise conducted in France and Germany.
+There, he was part of a CSH staff that included a physician's assistant and a certified registered nurse anesthetist, as well as medical officers providing triage and stabilization of injuries sustained in this exercise conducted in France and Germany.
 In addition, working with a U.S. Army liaison officer stationed at a German kaserne in Bavaria, CPT Daw and two of his professional colleagues volunteered to be the first to test a new confidence course designed and built by the U.S. military for inclusion in the basic training of German infantry.
 Noting some reluctance of the German military staff to accept this challenging course, the U.S. Army major in charge of the project wanted to show them that "dentists and nurses" were able to negotiate the course.
 Toward that end, three U.S. medical officers and one German volunteer negotiated the course as a team, emblemizing the close tactical operations conducted by the armies of Germany and the United States as part of NATO and Allied Forces Europe (AFE) military exercises designed to deter Soviet aggression.
 As a consequence of this, CPT Daw received a letter of commendation from the 2d CSH commander.